kxMaxx/pyeKVS/README.md

     User can overwrite these classes to e.g. define own interfaces.
   - New constructor to define custom stream classes.
 Useful to write values direct in userdef stream class
+Version: 3 from 02.08.2021 for pyeKVS V 1.0
+  - Interface TPYEKVSCSVOutput to create CSV output format (external unit)

 ## License
 License:  [MIT](http://opensource.org/licenses/MIT)